-A software license is a document that provides legally-binding guidelines for the use and distribution of software.
+A software license is a legally binding document that restricts the use and distribution of software.

 Typically, software licenses provide users with the right to one or more copies of the software without violating copyright.
-Additionally, the license outlines the responsibilities of the parties that enter into the license agreement and may place restrictions on how the end user can use the software.
+The license outlines the responsibilities of the parties that enter into the agreement and may place restrictions on how the software can be used.

-Software licensing terms and conditions generally include fair use of the software, the limitations of liability, warranties as well as disclaimers and protections if the software or its use infringes on the intellectual property rights of others.
+Software licensing terms and conditions generally include fair use of the software, the limitations of liability, warranties, disclaimers and protections if the software or its use infringes on the intellectual property rights of others.